ba-st/Ansible/docs/WorkerQueue.md

 connection open.
 ````

-Then you need to create a channel since every operation performed by a client happens on it
+Then you need to create a channel, as it is required by all operations performed by a client

 ````Smalltalk
 channel := connection createChannel.
 ````

 Channels are logical connections to the broker.
-Channels allow sharing a connection by multiplexing the messages through them; this means communication on a channel is isolated from communication on other channels sharing the same connection
+Channels allow sharing a connection by multiplexing the messages through them; this means communication on a channel is isolated from communication on other channels sharing the same connection.

-On this channel you´re going to create a queue named `task_queue`
+On this channel you're going to create a queue named `task_queue`

 ````Smalltalk
 channel declareQueueApplying: [ :queue | queue name: 'task_queue' ].
 channel prefetchCount: 1.
 ````

 The `channel prefetchCount: 1` directs RabbitMQ to wait for an acknowledge of the last message before sending another to the worker.
-Without this, the broker will send the messages to the woeker as soon as they enter the queue.
-It will do so regardless of whether the worker is ready to receive more messages.
+Without this, the broker will send the messages to the worker as soon as they enter the queue (regardless of whether the worker is ready to receive more messages).

-Now you'll create a subscription to the queue registering a callback that will simulate running a task by creating a delay of `n` seconds, where `n` is the amount of dots in the message.
-It will open a toast message for each received message by the consumer showing the time it took, and it will send the acknowledge to the broker
+Now you'll create a subscription to the queue.
+First you a register a callback, which will simulate running a task by creating a delay of n seconds, where n is the amount of dots in the message.
+It will open a toast message for each received message by the consumer showing the time it took, and it will send the acknowledge to the broker.

 ````Smalltalk
 channel